 OUR APPROACH TO ACCESSIBILITY

 We ask that all applicants submit a two page written application, which can be in Word or PDF format.
 However, if you have a specific access requirement that makes submitting in this way difficult, please do contact us and we will be happy to discuss making reasonable adjustments to the process.
 This includes if you are having difficulty navigating the online portal.
-To support applicants, you can access a PDF copy of our application form by clicking here.
-These aim to be compatible with accessibility tools, but if you would like to receive a version in a different format, please do get in touch.
-For all such enquiries, please reach out to beth@ellerman.org.uk.
+You can access PDF copies of the first and second stage application forms by clicking here.
+You can access a Microsoft Word Document version of the first and second stage application forms by clicking here.
+Please note that this document is for reference only.
+You must apply via our online portal unless we have agreed an alternative option with you in advance.
+The copies of the form we have provided aim to be compatible with accessibility tools, but if you would like to receive a version in a different format, please do get in touch.

 We are actively seeking to improve our accessibility and welcome any feedback on this front.
 You can see more detail about our approach to accessibility in our Accessibility Statement that can be accessed by clicking here and in this blog on our website which can be read by clicking here.